snailsnap/wikiFetcher/README.md

 # Snailsnap Wiki Fetcher

-Simple application that retrieves information about molluscs from wikipedia.
+Simple application that retrieves information about molluscs from Wikipedia.
 For use in the Snailsnap mosaic app.